AdamWagstaff/Cloud/README.md

 ## The Architecture
 ![image](https://github.com/AdamWagstaff/Cloud/assets/137490172/7cf4e115-6174-4f91-ac03-91a7be83cd97)

+Before we get into the steps of building this solution.
+Let's break down each service we will be using.

+### Amazon S3
+We will be creating a static website to host this application.
+As the structure of the website will remain static and the website is small, there is no need to provision more, when we can save money using a static S3 website.

+### API Gateway

 **Step 1.**

 Create an S3 bucket.
 Using the Amazon S3 console, click Create Bucket.
 Use a unique name ![image](https://github.com/AdamWagstaff/Cloud/assets/137490172/25a35410-d2c3-43bf-a7d1-44aab08de681) .